teusH/MySense/statistics/README.md

 ## STATE
 operational: 17-07-2018
 # DESCRIPTION
-The grubb.py script will walk throught the databse for a period op time *invalidating* the measurement value in de database as follows:
+The grubb.py script will walk throught the database for a period op time *invalidating* the measurement value in de database as follows:
 - outliers which are manually configured for each type of measurment
 - so called spikes: values which are filtered out with the Grubb Z-score.